 The Server must be registered with the operating system on which it is to operate.
 The registration process places specific entries in the computer's Window Registry.
 This is so when a Client, either local or remote, asks the operating system for a list of potential servers or to start the Server by name, the operating system knows about the Server including its location and security settings.
 The Server is self registering.
-Launching the server with the command-line argument /RegServer or -RegServer (case-insensitive) will register it.
+The Server is automatically registered as part of the uninstall process.
+If it is desirable to unregister the server without uninstalling and at a later time register the server, the following method can be used.
+Launching the server with the command-line argument /RegServer or - RegServer (case-insensitive) will register it.
 To un-register the Server, launch with the command-line argument /UnregServer or -UnregServer.

-Example for registering: PiCOPCServer /RegServer Example for un-registering: PiCOPCServer /UnregServer
+Example for registering: GL_OPCServer /RegServer Example for un-registering: GL_OPCServer /UnregServer

-Note: To install Verison 2.0 of the OPC Server, all previous versions of the Giddings & Lewis OPC Server must first be unregistered.
+Note: To install Verison 3.0 of the OPC Server, all previous versions of the Giddings & Lewis OPC Server must first be unregistered.